 Our lungs are not primarily designed to acquire oxygen, they evolved to hang on to carbon dioxide (CO2).
 CO2 dissolves in plasma as carbonic acid and this controls when and where red blood cells, containing the oxygen carrying molecule haemoglobin, either grab or release oxygen.
 In the lungs, CO2 levels are low so oxygen sticks to haemoglobin.
 In the tissues where CO2 is the exhaust gas of busy mitochondria, CO2 levels are high and so oxygen is released from haemoglobin.
 The mechanism is acidity.
 CO2 dissolves in blood as carbonic acid.
 Low acid in the lungs and oxygen is grabbed, high acid in the tissues and oxygen is released.

 This does make good physiological sense!
 It means that oxygen is delivered precisely to working mitochondria and not wasted where it is not needed.
 To do otherwise would be horribly inefficient!
+I shall be boring and repeat because this is such an important concept:

 Lungs - low CO2, alkali blood, oxygen sticks to haemoglobin.

-Mitochondria - high CO2, acid blood, oxygen is released from haemoglobin.
+Mitochondria - high CO2, acid blood, oxygen is release from haemoglobin.